 Anyway, there is an 8 mile driving tour past lakes, marshes and forests where visitors may spot bobcats, coyotes, beavers, deer, as well as migrating birds.
 While I’m glad I visited, I needed Njano our African safari guide to spot wildlife for me!
 I saw a rabbit, a few birds, and do grasshoppers count?
 One of them hitched a ride on my windshield for a while.
 In all seriousness, it was 3:30 in the afternoon, and I was driving a little bit fast (20 mph) to really see much.
 I simply visited for the experience.
 I’d definitely go back or visit another wildlife refuge and allow myself more time to explore.

 Petit Jean State Park

-My resting spot for the evening is Petit Jean State Park.
-It looks magnificent.
+My resting spot in the Arkansas Ozarks for the evening is Petit Jean State Park.
+It looks spectacular.
 I am definitely going for a hike in the morning here.
 In the meantime, I met a guy named Bryan, who just graduated college with a film degree, at the campsite.
 He is roughing it with a car and tent while on a meandering route to Reno from Atlanta to visit his mom.
 We went to watch the sunset at Mather Lodge…it was quick, yet magnificent.
 ETB